 Hut Location: 51.5256, -116.5643

 Staying in a backcountry hut is a shared, rustic experience.
-Sleeping, kitchen and living areas are communal, and foam mattresses, cooking and eating utensils are provided.
+Sleeping, kitchen and living areas are communal.
 Guests area expected to bring their own sleeping bags, food and personal items.

 All of our huts are user-maintained, meaning that the custodial work of keeping the hut clean, chopping firewood and shovelling snow is done by the guests.
 The ACC provides major service and renovations to all of our huts each year to ensure they are in good repair.